-When there are several fairly divergent potential solutions (and corresponding budgets) to a client’s design.
-For example, if the client isn’t sure if s/he needs an addition or if her existing space could be remodeled to meet her needs, we might recommend a Feasibility Study to review design and cost implications for both.
+- When there are several fairly divergent potential solutions (and corresponding budgets) to a client’s design.
+For example, if the homeowners aren’t sure if an addition is needed or if the existing home could be remodeled to meet their needs, and need to review design and cost implications for both options.

-If there are zoning or historic district issues which may or may not be permitted, we often use a Feasibility Study to develop preliminary plans, complete research, and make contacts with the officials having jurisdiction to probe whether what the customer wants would be likely to receive a permit.
+- Zoning or Historic District Issues.
+We can use a Feasibility Study to develop preliminary plans, complete research, and make contacts with the officials having jurisdiction to probe whether what the customer wants would be likely to receive a permit.

-When the homeowner’s budget is absolutely fixed and there is a doubt as to if and how much of the desired changes we will be able to complete within the set budget; or, if the budget range is unusually difficult to provide after the initial sales call, we may propose a Feasibility Study.
+- When the homeowner’s budget is fixed or difficult to define and there is a doubt as to if and how much of the desired changes we will be able to complete within the set budget.

-From the client’s perspective, there are other advantages.
-It’s a great way to ease into the homeowner/architect relationship since the Feasibility Study costs a lot less than a full design process—like speed dating with AutoCAD.
-During this period, you can begin to develop a working relationship with and trust in us, and vice versa.
+A Feasibility Study offers a great way to ease into the homeowner/architect relationship since the Feasibility Study costs a lot less than a full design process—like speed dating with AutoCAD.

 As part of our Feasibility Study, we always outline what our processes and costs will be for the full design..